MiConnell/Costs/README.md

 # Costs
-Finds manufacturing and rework costs
+Finds manufacturing and rework costs based on a project number